 Shares with multiple voting rights are permitted, within clearly defined limits set in the companies acts.
-This is the most frequently used ownership control enhancing mechanism (CEM) primarily in Sweden but to some degree also in Denmark and Finland.
+This is the most frequently used ownership control enhancing mechanism (CEM) primarily in Sweden but to some degree also in Denmark, Finland and Iceland.
+Multiple voting rights are not common in companies listed at the Oslo Stock Exchange, and the Norwegian Corporate Governance Code recommends against limitations on voting rights.
 Other forms of CEMs are not commonly used in Nordic listed companies, except for ceilings on voting rights or ownership in Denmark.

 The freedom of contract is balanced by strict disclosure requirements and minority rights.
-The use of shares with multiple voting rights and other CEMs has to be fully disclosed to the shareholders and the market.
+The use of shares with multiple voting rights and other CEMs must be fully disclosed to the shareholders and the market.

-3. STRONG MINORITY PROTECTION
+EFFECTIVE MINORITY PROTECTION